filip-michalsky/SalesGPT/README.md

 from your terminal.

-# Contact Us for Suggestions, Questions or Help
+# Contact Us for Suggestions Questions or Help

 More than happy to help with further development as well as understand your use case.